2:38 PM

 Elevation: 8,900 ft. - 10,400 ft.

 The trail begins just east of the apartments on Lone Pine Road or directly off of the Rio Grande Trail extension.
 This is a gradual uphill climb along Hunter Creek towards Hunter Valley.
-To access the upper trail, drive north on Mill Street, veer left onto Red Mountain Road and follow for 1.1 miles to Hunter Creek Road.
-Turn right onto Hunter Road and follow the signs to the parking lot.
+To access the upper trail, drive north on Mill Street, veer left onto Red Mountain Road and follow it for 1.1 miles to Hunter Creek Road.
+Turn right onto Hunter Creek Road and follow the signs to the parking lot.
 Upper portions of the trail pass through alpine meadows scattered with several abandoned homestead cabins.
-Miles one way: 6.5.

 Smuggler Trail (EASY - MODERATE)

-This trailhead accesses Smuggler Mountain Road, one of the most popular recreation areas in the immediate Aspen vicinity.
+This trail is accessed through Smuggler Mountain Road, one of the most popular recreation areas in the immediate Aspen vicinity.
 Any spring, summer or fall afternoon, Smuggler Mountain Road is busy with Aspenites hiking, running, mountain biking or walking their dogs.
-Smuggler Road provides a short (1-1/2 mile) workout with great views of Aspen from the look-out point, which makes it very popular.
+Smuggler Road provides a short (1-1/2 mile) workout with great views of Aspen from the look-out point, making it very popular.
 You can access the Hunter Creek Trail or continue to Warren Lakes.

 Sunnyside Trail (MODERATE - DIFFICULT)